nicncs/engineering-metrics/README.md

 This method and these metrics are applied at a typical modern product development company, whether startup or scale-up.
 The teams are structured into 2-pizza scrum teams or feature teams, consisting of cross-functional and specialized roles.
 Typically there will be combination of mobile devs, frontend devs, backend devs, SRE, and may or may not have QA, Data Engineer etc.

-The key is to not overly measure everything and focus more towards leading, as compated to lagging indicators to ensure we are proactive.
+The key is to not overly measure everything and focus more towards leading, as compared to lagging indicators to ensure we are proactive.
+Focus on the few Tier-1 metrics that really matter and can move the needle.

 ## The Metrics